RasaHQ/rasa/docs/core/knowledge-bases.rst

 E.g. ``What [Italian](cuisine) [restaurant](object_type) options in [Berlin](city) do I have?``.
 The names of the attributes, e.g. "cuisine" and "city", should be equal to the ones used in the knowledge base.
 You also need to add those entities as entities and slots in the domain file.
-If the NER detects those attributes in the request of the user, the action will use those for filter the restaurants.
+If the NER detects those attributes in the request of the user, the action will use those for filter the restaurants found in the knowledge base.

 Once the bot retrieved some entities from the knowledge base, it will response to the user with